pravega/pravega/documentation/src/docs/retention.md

 #### How it works
 Consumption-Based Retention aims to reclaim space occupied by consumed data in a Stream.
 It retains data for as long as at least one consuming application has not consumed it.
-Like the other two retention policies, it relies on Stream cuts to determine positions to truncate the Stream.
+Like the other two retention policies, it relies on Stream cuts to determine positions at which to truncate the Stream.

 For a given Stream `S`, each application consuming data from `S` regularly publishes a Stream Cut `SC` corresponding to its consumed position to the Controller.
 The Stream Cut `SC` serves as an acknowledgement that all data prior to this position in the Stream has been consumed and the application no longer needs that data.
 We call `SC` an acknowledgement Stream Cut.
 Upon receiving published Stream cuts, the Controller stores them with the metadata of `S`.
 The controller periodically runs a workflow to find streams that are eligible for truncation.
 When running this workflow, if the metadata of `S` has an acknowledgement Stream Cut from at least one application, the workflow truncates this Stream according to consumption.
 Otherwise, it falls back to any configured space or time-based policy.